Many people associate hibiscus with its beautiful flowers but it is also used around the world in herbal remedies, primarily as a tea.

 What benefits are associated with taking hibiscus?

 Claims have been made that hibiscus can help to lower blood pressure.
-According to a study published by Phytomedicine in 2004, patients with hypertension and a control group were given either an infusion prepared with Hibiscus sabdariffa L. for a month or captopril (a medicine used to treat high blood pressure).
+According to a study published by Phytomedicine in 2004, patients with hypertension and a control group were given either an infusion prepared with Hibiscus sabdariffa L. for a month or captopril - a drug used to treat high blood pressure.
 The study, which had 75 participants, indicated that drinking hibiscus tea could decrease blood pressure.

-Another study, published in the Journal of Human Hypertension in 2009, compared the effect of drinking hibiscus tea with black tea in 60 diabetic patients with mild hypertension.
+Another study, published in the Journal of Human Hypertension in 2009, compared the effect of drinking hibiscus tea with black tea in 60 patients with diabetes and mild hypertension.
 The study concluded that drinking hibiscus tea had positive effects on blood pressure in type 2 diabetic patients with mild hypertension.

 However, these are all small studies and more research is needed to substantiate these claims.

 Health claims have been made that Hibiscus sabdariffa L. in infusion form can bring about an improvement of diuretic function and bowel motor function, but the European Food Safety Authority (EFSA) has found there is no evidence to substantiate this.